 - Go to your bed early and have plenty of rest on days you exercise.
 Muscles grow and repair themselves during your restful deep sleep.

 - Do not have enough time for physical exercise?
-Take a walk to talk to your colleague instead of phone, do crunches and jumping jacks while watching TV, pace while talking on the phone, use steps instead of an elevator, take your pet for walking, play with your child, do gardening, and wash your car.
-Simply take every opportunity to do exercise.
+Take a walk to talk to your colleague instead of through phone.
+Do crunches and jumping jacks while watching TV.
+Use steps instead of an elevator.
+You can take your pet for walking.
+Play with your child, do gardening, and wash your car.
+Take every opportunity to do exercise.

-- Make a note of all the benefits you enjoy from exercising such as feeling energetic, increased alertness, physically stronger, mentally more relaxed and so forth.
-This helps you feel pride, and it motivates you further.
+- Make a note of all the benefits you enjoy from exercising such as feeling energetic, increased alertness, physically stronger, mentally more relaxed, and so forth.
+It helps you feel pride, and it motivates you further.

 Important when doing diabetes exercises

-Physical activity for some may cause low blood-glucose or hypoglycemia, so please have glucose tablet or gel with you, if you type 2 diabetes.
-In addition, if you type 1 diabetes keep a glucagon’s kit at your easy reach.
-Give glucagons as an injection with a syringe and quickly raise blood-glucose.
+Physical activity for some may cause low blood glucose or hypoglycemia, so please have glucose tablet or gel with you, if you type 2 diabetes.
+Also, if you type 1 diabetes, keep a glucagon’s kit at your easy reach.
+Give glucagons as an injection with a syringe and quickly raise blood glucose.

 If you have type 1 diabetes, avoid strenuous exercise when you have ketones in your blood or urine.
-Ketones are chemicals your body might make when your blood-glucose level is high, and your insulin level is low.
-Large quantity of ketones can make you sick.
-If you exercise when you have ketones in your blood or urine, your blood-glucose level may go even higher.
+Ketones are chemicals your body might make when your blood glucose level is high, and your insulin level is low.
+A large number of ketones can make you sick.
+If you exercise when you have ketones in your blood or urine, your blood glucose level may go even higher.

-If you have high blood pressure or eye, problems then avoid heavy weight lifting or hard exercise.
-This may worsen your problems consult your doctor.
+If you have high blood pressure or eye, problems then avoid heavy weight lifting or laborious exercise.
+It may worsen your problems consult your doctor.